Blue Ridge, Texas: History

 Blue Ridge is named for the blue flowers found on the hills around the area by early settlers.

+1919 Tornado

+During the Tornado outbreak of April 9, 1919, a violent nocturnal F4 tornado struck Blue Ridge before tracking northeastward across Collin and Fannin counties.
+The tornado touched down southwest of Blue Ridge at approximately 11:45 PM and cut a continuous 30-mile (48 km) path, devastating the rural communities of Blue Ridge, Delba, Trenton and Ector before terminating near Ravenna.

+The storm obliterated numerous small farmhouses in the Blue Ridge area, resulting in seven fatalities within the local vicinity, including six members of an eight-person family whose home was entirely destroyed.
+In total, the single long-track tornado caused 18 deaths, 60 injuries, and over $200,000 in property damage across its entire path.

 2017 oil pipeline spill

 On January 30, 2017, 600,000 gallons of oil spilled from the Seaway Pipeline in Blue Ridge.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.12 sqmi, all land.